 The idea with a prospect is to “peel the onion” by following each prospect's answer with a slightly deeper question.
 You want to be sure that you get to the prospect's “hot button” before suggesting the next step.
 If you suggest the next step too early, the prospect will say, “let me call you after the holidays,” “let me think about that,” “I will call you next month.”

-A ton of P&C insurance originates online.
-As to life insurance products, life insurance (including final expense and mortgage insurance) and annuity leads can be generated online.
+A ton of P&C insurance originates from online leads.
+As to life insurance products, leads for life insurance (including final expense and mortgage insurance) and annuity leads can be generated online.
+At Seniorleads, we specialize in exclusive life and annuity leads.

 Client confidentiality is the principle that an institution or individual should not reveal information about their clients to a third party without the consent of the client or a clear legal reason.
 SeniorLeads respects this right of our clients, and will never give out personal contact information to a third party without express consent.
 Comments posted on this site are used with expressed consent, and agreement that personally identifiable information will not be divulged.